Mirador Viewer (module for Omeka S)

 New versions of this module and support for Omeka S version 3.0 and above are available on GitLab, which seems to respect users and privacy better than the previous repository.

-Mirador Viewer is a module for Omeka S that integrates Mirador, an advanced online viewer for images (version 2), audio and video (version 3), so it can display books, images, maps, etc. via the IIIF standard.
+Mirador Viewer is a module for Omeka S that integrates Mirador, an advanced online viewer for images (version 2), audio and video (versions 3 and 4), so it can display books, images, maps, etc. via the IIIF standard.
 Common plugins are included.

 Mirador is an open-source, web based, multi-window image viewing platform with the ability to zoom, display, compare and annotate images from around the world.
 It's configurable and fully extensible via plugins.
-The version 2.7 and 3.0 are available.
+The version 2.7, 3.4.3 and 4.0 are available.
+They are served locally, without third piracy services (cdn), so they are fully GDPR-compliant.

 It uses the resources of any IIIF compliant server.
 The full specification of the "International Image Interoperability Framework" standard is supported (level 2).
 If you don’t have an IIIF-compatible image server, like Cantaloupe or IIP Image server, Omeka S can be one!
 Just install the modules IIIF Server and Image Server.